According to Oprah’s Lifeclass, 24 million children live in biological father-absent homes— in the United States alone.

-This problem has also been reported to cross the economic spectrum – with men leaving because they’re having an affair – or going through some sort of empathy-lacking yearning for a childless freedom.
+This problem has also been reported to cross the economic spectrum.
+Men leave because they’re having an affair.
+Some men go through some sort of empathy-lacking yearning for a childless freedom.

 It arrives with a positive narrative to tell your child.
 It’s an “I wanted you so much” story – which safeguards a child’s ego.

 It’s another thing to have single motherhood thrust upon you – because the father has chosen to abandon his child.

 It’s a perplexing tongue-tying challenge.
 A verbal landmine.
 The mother recognizes the importance of telling a positive narrative – while also telling the truth.
 But, truly, how can there be a positive and truthful narrative to questions like:

 But there’s one day in particular which is especially scary: Father’s Day.

 This day might as well be re-named Boogie Man Day.
 It’s a day which you know brings up many questions for your child.

 Your child might not ask you questions out loud.
 But still you know your child will be extra-wondering about that unknown shadowy figure called father.
 Or rather, never-to-be-called father.

 She says to answer as best as you can.
 Make sure that the child understands that the father’s decision to abandon had nothing to do with who the child is.
 It is common for the child to feel guilty.
 It is not their fault.
 The father never got to know the child.
 They left NOT because they got to know the child and did not like them.
 They left to avoid the possibility of failing to be a father and/or they didn’t know how to be a father – or because they were on some ego-driven, empathy-lacking freedom ride.